scylladb/scylladb/docs/upgrade/upgrade-opensource/upgrade-guide-from-5.4-to-6.0/upgrade-guide-from-5.4-to-6.0-generic.rst

 .. note::

-   In ScyllaDB 5.5, Raft-based consistent cluster management for new and existing deployments is enabled by default and cannot be disabled.
+   In ScyllaDB 6.0, Raft-based consistent schema management for new and existing deployments is enabled by default and cannot be disabled.

 Upgrade Procedure